Australians' urge to shop, build and buy homes a boon for jobs

 The bank compiles a monthly tally of job advertisements on the Internet and in major newspapers.
 It found ads climbed to 132,925 in March, the highest in almost a year.

-"There is now clearer evidence that labour demand is strengthening," said Colhoun.
-"This suggests that conditions in the labour market are beginning to improve, despite recent job-loss announcements in a number of companies.
+"There is now clearer evidence that labor demand is strengthening," said Colhoun.
+"This suggests that conditions in the labor market are beginning to improve, despite recent job-loss announcements in a number of companies.

 (Editing by Lincoln Feast and John Mair)